-First visit consultation and treatment (£45)
+Initial consultation and treatment (1 hour)

-Once the treatment plan has been agreed with the patient, Fiona will start treating using the treatments already mentioned – a combination of gentle massage, stretching and joint articulation and mobilisation as appropriate.
+Fiona will then discuss her findings and diagnosis with you and advise you of her suggested treatment plan before starting treatment.
+Treatments and treatment plans are always discussed with the patient beforehand to make sure that you remain informed and within your comfort zone.
+Once the treatment plan has been agreed with you, Fiona will start treating you using the treatments already mentioned – a combination of gentle massage, stretching and joint articulation and mobilisation as appropriate.
 Mobilisation may involve the use of a technique called high velocity low amplitude thrust (HVT).
 The aim of this treatment is to improve range of movement in a joint and reduce muscular tension surrounding that joint.
-With the consent of the patient, dry-needling ('modern acupuncture') may also be used to release muscle tension by treating specific trigger points.
+With the consent of the patient, dry-needling (modern acupuncture) may also be used to release muscle tension by treating specific trigger points.
 This alleviates nerve tissue irritation by reducing the nerve impulse, or stimulating local blood supply where it may be naturally poor.
-Cranial Osteopathy may also be used as appropriate (click here for more information).
+Cranial Osteopathy may also be used as appropriate.